 I asked Heather Lenox to be my June real life superhero because she always amazes me with her calm demeanor, positive poise, and general positivity no matter what life throws at her.
 If you look up the phrase “laugh or you’ll go crazy”, you’ll find a picture of Heather.
-As a mother of four kids under four, a leader of the MKEMoms blog, a local thespian, a good friend, and a woman of faith, this woman has a FULL plate.
+As a mother of SIX children, a community leader, a local thespian, a good friend, and a woman of faith, this woman has a FULL plate.

 Though you will usually find her with a smile on her face, she’s also willing to show her true self.
 Sometimes it’s due to her humility that lets her ask for help.
 Other times, she admits her imperfections to let you know it’s okay to own your blemishes.
 When the world can be such an ugly place, its so comforting to be friends with a truly nice, honest person.